 A Bullying Quiz Printer-friendly version Objectives: Understand how evidence regarding behavioral patterns might challenge personal beliefs and assumptions about social behavior Use evidence about bullying behavior to inform daily decisions regarding social interactions and understand the necessity of making personal decisions in bullying situations Use factual information to consider consequences and alternatives of personal behavior choices IntroductionEven students who have experienced bullying might be surprised by the statistics and studies about bullying.
 It's important for adults, student leaders and other educators to raise awareness about the prevalence of bullying and its detrimental effects for all involved.

+Friends .
+Bullies someone else.
+No matter what situation or form it comes in, bullying can make you feel depressed, hurt, and alone.
+It can keep you from enjoying the activities and places that are part of your life.
+Bullying happens everywhere, whether it's your town or Paris, France.
+It happens all the time, and it's happened since forever.
+Because it's so common, many adults think bullying is just a normal part of growing up.
 Let's Stop Bullying: Advice for Young People Let's stop Advice for Young People Nobody has the right to hurt other people by hitting them, kicking them, calling them names, spreading rumours about them or by doing anything else which is intended to be upsetting.
 Bullies try to justify their actions by saying that it is their victim's fault for being different.
 They may pick on someone who is tall or small, or fat or thin, or wears glasses, or has a different accent, or another religion, or is shy or clever, or good looking, or disabled or . . .
 Any excuse will do, and if there is no real difference then the bullies will invent one.

-Getting started – For families – Safety Center – Google Use Parental controls to filter apps by content rating You can use Parental controls to restrict the content that can be downloaded or purchased on Google Play.
-This helps you find appropriate content for you and your family.
+Cyberbullying - what it is, how it works and how to understand and deal with cyberbullies what is it? :: how it works :: why cyberbully? :: prevention :: take action :: what's the law?
 Online Safety Guide Home / Kids' Safety / Safety Guide Keeping children safe on the Internet is everyone's job.
 Parents need to stay in close touch with their kids as they explore the Internet.Teachers need to help students use the Internet appropriately and safely.Community groups, including libraries, after-school programs, and others should help educate the public about safe surfing.Kids and teens need to learn to take responsibility for their own behavior -- with guidance from their families and communities.It's not at all uncommon for kids to know more about the Internet and computers than their parents or teachers.
 If that's the case in your home or classroom, don't despair.
 You can use this as an opportunity to turn the tables by having your child teach you a thing or two about the Internet.
 Ask her where she likes to go on the Internet and what she thinks you might enjoy on the Net.